BIPED Application Portal

 Apply now

-The Jenal Lab at the Biozentrum is seeking a highly motivated and skilled laboratory technician with expertise in cell cultures to join our team.
-We offer a full-time position with exciting opportunities to contribute to cutting-edge research in lung infections and antibiotic discovery.
+The Jenal Lab at the Biozentrum of the University of Basel is seeking a highly motivated and skilled postdoc with expertise in molecular biology, microscopy and/or phage biology to join our team.
+This position offers an exciting opportunity to contribute to cutting-edge research at the interface of bacterial signal transduction and phage biology.

 Basel is an international city with people from 150 nations.
 Located on the border where three countries meet, Switzerland-Germany-France, it is Europe’s most important life sciences hub.
 Basel provides a high standard of living and a rich and varied cultural atmosphere.